Findvax-us/findvax-scraper/README.md

 ## Scraper tools for finding vaccine availability

-Not yet meant for human consumption, but I think it's finally a solid base to build a bunch more scrapers.
+This is the thing that generates data to populate [findvax.us](https://findvax.us).

 This is MA focused right now because that's where I live and they gave me a helpful spreadsheet of locations but I'm avoiding state-specificity as much as possible (everything is respecting timezones, etc).
 I think the ideal would be one big scraper for each state generating a bunch of jsons organized by state?

 `testdata/` contains a bunch of MA locations in json format. `verified-locations.json` means I successfully tested them with scrapers and was able to get data (even if it was 0 availability).
 Items in `unverified-locations.json` are the opposite, typically because they haven't yet appeared in results yet.
 Hannaford/Stop & Shop locations in `unverified` are locations we know *exist* in the scheduler but haven't had open appointments yet so I haven't been able to get the correct `scraperParams.facilityId` for them.

-`src/scrape.js` is the main entrypoint.
-It consumes some "locations" json and generates a bunch of json that's meant to be consumed by a frontend that doesn't exist yet.
-For now it just pretty prints it right to stdout for you to enjoy.
+`src/scrape.js` is the main entrypoint, broken into a few functions to split between a local run (using local filesystem files for input and output) and a run on AWS Lambda (using S3 data bucket for input/output).
+It consumes some "locations" json and generates a bunch of json that's meant to be consumed by [the frontend](https://github.com/pettazz/findvax-site).

-Prefer making direct http requests over literal browser based html scraping, but uses [nightmare](https://github.com/segmentio/nightmare) for things that require a real browser instance as a relatively lightweight alternative to selenium or some other webdriver type thing.
+Currently only making direct http requests over literal browser based html scraping, but if needed

 ### How to do the dang thing: